 Cookies tell us which pages are visited, by how many people, the average time spent, and other useful statistics relating to the use of our sites.
 All gathered information is captured on an anonymous basis.
 This information helps us to enhance the online experience of visitors to our sites.
 We use the statistics to understand how customers use our sites, to make it easier for you and other visitors to use, to monitor our sites’ performance, and to improve our Digital Platforms.
 We’ll also use information collected by cookies to target the delivery of information about our products and services that may be of interest to you.

 The privacy of children is important to us.
-We encourage parents to review our Privacy Statement and our Legal Notices and User Agreement documents.
+We encourage parents to review our Privacy Statement, Legal Notices and User Agreement documents.
 We ask that children do not submit any personal information to us.
 Our services are intended for individuals who can form legally binding contracts.
-We do not use our digital platforms to intentionally collect or use a child's personal data.
+We do not use our Digital Platforms to intentionally collect or use a child’s personal data.